 What is a fire safety inspection?

-A fire safety inspection looks for potential hazards around your home that increase your risk of fires and fire-related dangers.
+A fire safety inspection, also known as a home fire inspection, looks for potential hazards around your home that increase your risk of fires and fire-related dangers.
+The inspection ensures that proper precautions are in place to avoid house fires.
+The inspector will look for smoke alarms and fire extinguishers, potential fire hazards, and physical obstructions.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-What do they look for in a home fire inspection?
+What do inspectors look for in a home fire inspection?

-A home fire inspection — or a fire safety inspection — ensures that the proper precautions are in place to avoid house fires.
-The inspector will look for smoke alarms and fire extinguishers, potential fire hazards and physical obstructions.
-They will check to see if you have placed all smoke alarms appropriately throughout the house.
+A home fire inspection — or a fire safety inspection — ensures that proper precautions are in place to avoid house fires.
+The inspector will look for smoke alarms and fire extinguishers, potential fire hazards, and physical obstructions.
+They will check if you have placed all smoke alarms appropriately throughout the house.
 There should be one on every floor, near each bedroom, and all should be in working order.
 They will look for a fire extinguisher and test sprinkler systems if applicable.
-Fire safety inspections should be performed by certified inspectors at your local fire department, but this may vary depending on where you live.
-Learn how to choose a home inspector.
+Fire safety inspections should be performed by certified inspectors from your local fire department, but this may vary depending on where you live.

-The inspector will be checking for any potential hazards, such as electrical wiring issues or appliance malfunctions that could lead to a fire.
+The inspector will check for any potential hazards, such as electrical wiring issues or appliance malfunctions that could lead to a fire.
 In the event of a fire, you must have unimpeded means of egress (e.g., a way to leave your home).
 The inspector will look for furniture or fixtures blocking or impeding escape routes.
-The U.S. Fire Administration offers a free fire safety checklist for renters and homeowners.

 How do I prepare for a home fire inspection?

-- Clear exits of debris or obtrusive items: If a fire breaks out, the last thing you want to do is fall and hurt yourself while trying to escape.
+• Clear exits of debris or obtrusive items: If a fire breaks out, the last thing you want is to fall and hurt yourself while trying to escape.

-- Ensure house number is visible on the front of your house: Make sure it's easily visible from the street.
-If emergency services are looking for your home, you want to make it easy to locate.
+• Ensure your house number is visible: Make sure it's easily visible from the street, making it easy for emergency services to locate.

 There's plenty more you can do to prepare.
-Check your local fire department's recommendations and follow our safety tips for preventing a fire in your home.
+Check your local fire department's recommendations.
+In addition, the U.S. Fire Administration offers a free fire safety checklist for renters and homeowners.

 Are home fire inspections required when purchasing a home?